wisemiro/todo/Readme.md

 # TODO API-WEB

-API service using maven, springboot framework and postgreSQL.
+API service using maven, java and postgreSQL.

 cd into the build folder and run